danilo-ambrosio/bookstore/README.md

 ### How to run the app

-The following command will setup and run the app and a MongoDB instance:
+The following command will compile, package and run the app on *localhost:8080*:

 ```
 docker compose up --build
 ```

+In addition, a container for MongoDB will also be up on port 27017.